8 min read

 Advertising is limited to target audiences 21 and older.
-Under the California marijuana laws in California, cannabis ads are only allowed where at least 72 percent of the audience is expected to be over 21.
+Under California marijuana laws in California, cannabis ads are only allowed where at least 72 percent of the audience is expected to be over 21.
 This rule covers print, radio, broadcast, cable, and digital communications ads.
 Direct, individualized dialogue or communication must use some type of age verification method.
 Companies are also restricted in releasing marketing approaches that might be attractive to kids.

-False and deceptive claims are against the marijuana laws.
+False and deceptive claims are against marijuana laws.
 Advertisers are not allowed to make statements that are not supported by the truth.
 Businesses are prohibited from making false or unsubstantiated claims regarding the health advantages of their marijuana products.

 Giveaways are not permitted by law in California.
 Cannabis businesses are prohibited from giving away goods or accessories as part of marketing.
 Donating marijuana to a patient who benefits from medicinal marijuana is the sole exception.

 Child-resistant packaging has been one of the key focuses of California cannabis regulation since the state legalized marijuana in 2016.
 Your company must sell marijuana in packaging that is challenging for children under five to open in a lab setting.

 The two primary cornerstones of California cannabis rules have child-resistant and tamper-evident cannabis packaging.
 Whether custom packaging or not, child-resistant packaging in California must adhere to statutory standards to continue operating.